-The milpa was the Aztec technique of agriculture common in Central America based on collaboration, entanglement , diversity and concatenation between different species (critters, plants, and human social groups).
-It stands for sustainability providing food and multiple harvests throughout the year without degrading the soil as opposed to extractionist and capitalist colonial forms of mono-cultural plantations.
-The milpa is an open form that consists on a small scale model, a parcel of land, with a mix entangled crops growing (re)inventingforms of collaboration by sharing and accommodating resources in the same space (for example beans and corn establish a reciprocal relation, the corn enables the beans to grow along providing vertical structure and the beans help by holding nitrogen in the soil when it’s leaves fall to the ground).
+The milpa was the Aztec technique of agriculture common in Central America based on collaboration, entanglement, diversity, and solidarity between different species (critters, plants, and human social groups).
+It stands for sustainability providing food and multiple harvests throughout the year without degrading the soil as opposed to extractive and capitalist forms of mono-cultural plantations.
+The milpa is an open form that consists of a small-scale model, a parcel of land, with a mix of entangled crops growing together and (re)inventing forms of collaboration by sharing and accommodating resources in the same space.
+For example, beans and corn establish a reciprocal relation, the corn enables the beans to grow along providing vertical structure for the beans and the beans help the corn by holding nitrogen in the soil when it’s leaves fall to the ground.

 Mexican milpa.
 Photo by Iván Juárez